 The site is approximately 12,424 square feet encompassing the Northeast corner of Monarch Street and Hyman Avenue in Aspen, Colorado.
 The proposed building abuts the existing 314 E. Hyman (Motherlode) building to the East with the Katie Reed Building directly across the alley to its North.
 Public sidewalks on East Hyman, South Monarch, and Alley, adjacent to the property will have to be removed and replaced during construction operations and the asphalt road will need to be cut/patched in performance of the building's utility service work and civil improvements.
-The historic walls will remain while the three-story redevelopment will be set back for the building facade.
+The historic wall will remain while the three-story redevelopment will be set back for the building facade.
 Soil disturbance shall be kept to a minimum and confined to the footprint of the site and the immediate adjacent sidewalks and alley.
-The primary construction staging zone shall be limited to the area immediately adjacent to South side of the site during the "On Season" and utilize both West and South sides during the "Off Season" or as allowed.
+The primary construction staging zone shall be limited to the area immediately adjacent to the South side of the site and utilize both West and South elevations once the bracing system has been removed or as allowed.